Who Is Winning the New Space Race?

 The original Space Race ended with a moment:

-A human stepping onto the Moon.
+a human stepping onto the Moon.

 This race will not end that way.
+There will be no single victory.

 Instead, there will be a gradual shift — from exploration to industry.